jonaeth/ConcordiaNetwork/README.md

 	/train
 ```

-In addition, inside the respective experiment folde, you will find a `data_processing` folder.
-This folder is not necessary, but can be used to set up the data pre-processing.

 Finally, there is a `NeuralNetworkModels` folder containing all the neural models that you might want to use for the student.